ktbartholomew/saml-20-single-sign-on/README.md

 3. Configure the **Identity Provider** and **Service Provider** sections of the plugin in the **Settings > Single Sign-On** menu.
 4. Enable the plugin to do authentication on the **General** section of the plugin.

-== Frequently asked questions ==

-= What does this plugin do with my passwords? =

-Because of the way SAML SSO systems work, this plugin is never aware of your password.
-When activated, you will always enter your password into your company's SSO portal website, which will then pass an authentication token--not a real password--to the WordPress site.

-= Do I really need an SSL certificate to use this plugin? =

-You may have noticed the fields that ask you to upload an SSL certificate and private key.
-This is only necessary if you want users to initiate their login from your website, that is, by visiting the `/wp-login.php` URL on your site.
-Logins that originate from the SSO portal will work fine without this certificate.
-Because exchanging the certificate with your Identity Provider is part of the initial setup process, it is not necessary to have a publicly-signed (paid for) certificate.
-You can generate a self-signed certificate for free and use that.

 ## Changelog

 ### 0.9.2